redwoodresearch/chippy-final-codebases/README.md

-# Chippy final codebases
+# Automation final codebases

-Reproducible release packages for research projects run on **Chippy**, Redwood Research's automated research scaffold.
+Reproducible release packages for research projects run on Redwood Research's automated research scaffold.
 Each project folder is self-contained: minimal cleaned code, a master Jupyter notebook, and a figure-generation entry point that regenerate the project's main results on CPU from artifacts hosted on Hugging Face, plus the curated research-run scripts for